rm3l/rhdh-must-gather/docs/OMC_COMPATIBILITY.md

 ## Summary

-✅ **Full Compatibility**: Namespace inspection output works seamlessly with OMC
+✅ **Full Compatibility**: Namepace's inspect output works seamlessly with OMC
 ✅ **Standard Structure**: Follows OpenShift must-gather conventions
 ✅ **Support Ready**: Support can immediately use the output
 ✅ **Interactive**: Query resources with familiar kubectl/oc commands
 ✅ **Offline**: No cluster access needed for analysis

-The namespace inspection feature produces OMC-compatible output by design, ensuring that Support teams can use their standard tools and workflows.
+The Namepace's inspect feature produces OMC-compatible output by design, ensuring that Support teams can use their standard tools and workflows.